Preparing for Optometry School

 - Find an opportunity to work closely with an optometrist.
 Experience with an optometrist is essential when applying to optometry school.

-- Talk to practicing optometrists.
+- Talk with practicing optometrists.

 - Research the field of optometry.